Call or Text Us 24/7

 According to state law, a blood alcohol content (BAC) of 0.08 percent or higher within two hours of driving meets the definition of “driving under the influence.”
 BAC is a measurement of the amount of alcohol present in your bloodstream, as measured by a blood or breath test.
 BAC increases as a person continues drinking, and gradually decreases as the body metabolizes the alcohol.

 Evidence of BAC over the legal limit is not required to convict a person of DUI, however, as state law only requires that a person be impaired by drugs or alcohol.
-Without BAC test results, or even with a BAC below the legal limit, prosecutors can use other evidence, such as witness testimony regarding unsafe driving.
+Without BAC test results, or even with a BAC below the legal limit, prosecutors can use other evidence, such as witness testimony regarding unsafed driving.

 Our attorneys have a track record of successfully resolving DUI cases and can support accused clients with the following: